-Full blog post: Manoa Falls Trail
+Read my full blog post: Manoa Falls Trail

-Waimea Falls, also known as Waihi falls is on the north shore of Oahu.
+Waimea Falls, also known as Waihi Falls is on the north shore of Oahu.
 It’s one of the most accessible waterfalls on Oahu and is found in Waimea Valley.
 Within the valley, you can explore the botanic gardens and historic sites.

-Waimea Falls is 45 foot high and you can jump into the water.
+Waimea Falls is 45-foot high and you can jump into the water.
 Be sure to check the depth and conditions before doing so.
 I wrote a blog post about the 11 best cliff jumping spots on Oahu you might want to check out as well.

 This is also a great waterfall for swimming as the pool at the bottom is a great place to relax and hang out with friends.
-Just across the road from Waimea Falls is Waimea Bay Beach Park, which is famous for its huge surf in the winter and beautiful swimming, snorkeling and rock jump in the summer.
+Just across the road from Waimea Falls is Waimea Bay Beach Park, which is famous for its huge surf in the winter and beautiful swimming, snorkeling, and rock jump in the summer.